MP Estate Planning UK

 Incorporating Succession Planning

 Succession planning is a critical aspect of estate planning strategies for business owners.
-It involves planning for the transfer of ownership and control of the business to ensure its continuity.
+It involves planning for the orderly transfer of ownership and control of the business, ensuring continuity while minimising the IHT impact.

-By utilizing Business Property Relief and incorporating succession planning into your estate planning strategies, you can significantly reduce the impact of inheritance tax on your business.
+By utilising Business Property Relief and incorporating succession planning into your estate planning strategies, you can significantly reduce the impact of inheritance tax on your business.
+But the rules around BPR are complex and the upcoming cap from April 2026 adds urgency — specialist advice is essential.
 We’re committed to helping you protect your legacy and ensure the continuity of your business.

 The Importance of Regular Estate Valuation